SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 The client authorization signal provides the means to convey the key needed by the ISP to decrypt the metadata.

-REQ-CLIENT-DECIDES is satisfied by this in the client-to-network metadata
+REQ-CLIENT-DECIDES is satisfied by signaling Client Flow Authorization as part of client-to-network signal.

 ## Server-Network Metadata {#server-network}